 To add a tag, while adding a card, type text in the free-flowing text box next to the Tag icon and press ENTER or SPACEBAR.
 The tag appears along with a cross mark.
 It is much easier to select the required tag from the Auto-complete list.
 The tags already created for cards on the board are listed as you type.

 To delete the tag, click the cross mark, when the cursor turns into a hand pointer.
 You cannot edit a tag, it’s quick to delete and add a new tag instead.

 If you type a duplicate tag in the same card and try to press ENTER, it will not be accepted and will highlight (in yellow color) the existing tag in the text box.

-You can resize the lanes on your Kanban board and make any lane wider/narrower using the drag-drop slider that shows when you hover on lane borders.
-This should be very useful feature to adjust the board layout based on the volume of cards in various lanes.
+You can resize the columns on your Kanban board and make any column wider/narrower using the drag-drop slider.
+The slider is displayed when you hover on the column borders.
+This should be a very useful feature to adjust the board layout based on the volume of cards in various columns.

-The Lane width set persists on Board Refresh and across login sessions.
+The column width set persists on Board Refresh and across login sessions.

 Expand and Collapse Lanes

 With multiple Lanes, it may be cumbersome to scroll up and down to configure and view lanes.
 You may expand the lane later by clicking the Expand Lane icon i.e. the right pointing arrow on the left of the Lane header to view the entire workflow.
 You can click the Collapse Lane icon i.e. the downward pointing arrow on the left of the Lane header to collapse other Lanes while you work on the required Lane.

 Expand/Collapse state of the Lanes that you have you set persists across sessions.

 You can collapse and expand parent column and even child if these are vertically split within a lane.
 This allows you to hide unnecessary sections on your board and lets you focus your view on a specific section.
 The capability has immense value for very large boards reducing scrolling.